FiachraCI/popquizzer/README.md

 ## Frameworks and Libraries

-* [Bootstrap v5.0.0-beta2](https://getbootstrap.com/) was used responsiveness and layout purposes.
+* [Bootstrap v5.0.0-beta2](https://getbootstrap.com/) was used for responsiveness and layout purposes.
 * [Google Fonts](https://fonts.google.com/) was used for the three fonts used in the site.
 * [Font Awesome](https://fontawesome.com/) was used for the icons in the footer of the site.
 * [Balsamiq](https://balsamiq.com/) was used to create the wireframes of the site.